The Department of World Languages and Literatures at Western Michigan University offers majors and minors in German.

-Language majors must satisfy WMU's baccalaureate-level writing requirement by successfully completing Foreign Literature in English Translation (LANG 3750) or East and West Literary Relations (LANG 4040).
+Language majors must satisfy WMU's baccalaureate-level writing requirement by successfully completing World Literature in English Translation (LANG 3750) or East and West Literary Relations (LANG 4040).

 Requirements for the major or minor may change with each new WMU undergraduate catalog.
 No student may graduate under a catalog that is more than 10 years old.

 Only courses in which a grade of C or better is obtained will be counted toward a German major or minor.